1994–95 Turkish Cup

+The Turkish Cup, located in the Trabzonspor Şamil Ekinci Museum.

 The 1994–95 Turkish Cup was the 33rd edition of the tournament that determined the association football Süper Lig Turkish Cup (Türkiye Kupası) champion under the auspices of the Turkish Football Federation (Türkiye Futbol Federasyonu; TFF). champion under the auspices of the Turkish Football Federation (Türkiye Futbol Federasyonu; TFF).
 Trabzonspor successfully contested Galatasaray on both legs of the finals.
 The results of the tournament also determined which clubs would be promoted or relegated.

 First round

 The first round matches were played on the first team's home ground on 21 September 1994.